 What is Evidence-Based Practice for Depression?

 Evidence-based practice means the therapist takes three important things into consideration: their own expertise, the patient’s preferences and values, and scientific evidence to guide which treatments they use.
-Treatments that have research showing they are effective are called evidence-based treatments.
+These treatments have research showing they are effective.
 Evidence-based treatments for major depression include:

 - Cognitive Behavioral Therapy (CBT)